mgastner/cartogram-cpp/sample_data/README.md

 - `india_by_state_2000_to_2014`

   Explanation:
-  The data in this directory refer to Chhattisgarh, Uttaranchal and Jharkhand (all formed in 2000) as separate states.
+  Data in this directory refer to Chhattisgarh, Uttaranchal and Jharkhand (all formed in 2000) as separate states.
   However, Telangana (formed in 2014) does not appear as a separate state.
 - `germany_by_electoral_district_2017`